sarankirthic/data-analytics/README.md

 ---

 ## Upcoming Features
+### Local Storage Solution
+Integrate Snowflake into the project for efficient storage option.

 ### Predictive Analysis
-This uses historical data to forecast future trends and behaviors with:
+Use archived and historical data to forecast future trends and behaviors with:

 1. `Machine Learning Models:` Regression, classification, or time-series forecasting models.
 2. `Statistical Analysis:` Identifying patterns, seasonality, or anomaly detection.